TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

         Sysexts are SYStem EXTensions in TYPO3 that provide core functions and features.
-This is the name of a central TYPO3 Core Sourcecode directory, and in older TYPO3 versions there was a stronger separation of system extension and local extension.
+This is the name of a central TYPO3 Core Sourcecode directory, and in older TYPO3 versions there was a clearer separation between system and local extensions.

 *   T